 Long Beach

 In Long Beach, you will find the softest and whitest sand.
 Crystal clear turquoise waters and absolute peace, since it is one of the most tranquil beaches.
-There you will have the opportunity to go snorkeling and discover the colourful fish on the sea bottom.
+There you will have the opportunity to go snorkeling and discover the colorful fish on the sea bottom.

 Bonus Tip: There are many possibilities that you might see small sharks from 40 cm up to 1 meter long if you swim alongside the coral reef.
-During the day, when there are a lot of boats on the beach, it is difficult to spot them.
+During the day, when there are many boats on the beach, it is difficult to spot them.
 They are most likely to be seen before 9 am or after 5 pm, if that is your aim.

 Read about the place we chose for our accommodation in the Phi Phi Islands